cjayrans/mlops-v2/documentation/deployguides/deployguide_ado.md

 This section demonstrated use of a pipeline to deploy a trained model to a managed online or managed batch endpoint in Azure Machine Learning.

-The single-environment deployment of this MLOps solution accelerator is complete.
+The multi-environment deployment of this MLOps solution accelerator is complete.
 See the next section for information on adapting this pattern to your use case and broader MLOps practices.

 # MLOps Next Steps